ClassDojo: Criticism

 In 2017, the London School of Economics released a blog post about student data protection and mental health in regard to using classroom apps such as ClassDojo.
 It claimed that ClassDojo could collect sensitive student behavior data, and questioned whether parents would be informed if the data was stored or sold.
 The researchers considered these apps to be a form of social media that could affect children's mental health by creating a classroom climate where students face constant competition for a teacher's attention, and behavior is individualized to discount larger social and environmental influences.

 ClassDojo has also been criticized for teaching "students to understand life as being inseparable from digital technology, and...normalizes both surveillance and the kind of isolating individualism that can cause mental illness."
 Teachers have noted a rise in aggressive emails from parents due to convenience of the app.

 According to teachers, using ClassDojo's features "has helped demystify" what happens in the classroom for parents.
-In the United States, one out of every six families with a child in elementary or middle school uses ClassDojo's app on a daily basis, and more than nine out of ten of pre-kindergarten through eighth grade schools use ClassDojo in their classrooms.
+In the United States, one out of every six families with a child in elementary or middle school uses ClassDojo's app on a daily basis, and there is at least one teacher using the tool in 95 percent of U.S. elementary and middle schools.
 The features within the app have been compared to a private, ad-free version of Snapchat and Instagram stories, as well as being called the "Netflix for education".